A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Numerical Experiments

-In our experiments, we use an alternative model that does not use cardinality minimization to serve as a comparison for the CMP formulation of SCED.
-We refer to this model as the ``strict'' model as it imposes all the lines to operate within the normal zone for every time period.
-This model can be stated as $\min~\{F_1(\x,\obs)~|~\eqref{eq:operationalConstraints}, \eqref{eq:ramping}, |f_{ij}| \leq \zeta_{ij}^n\}$.
-Since both the CMP and the strict SCED models adhere to the physical requirements and limitations, viz., \eqref{eq:operationalConstraints} and \eqref{eq:ramping}, the corresponding total operating costs can be fairly compared.
-Before we present these comparison results, we will present the steps undertaken to identify the hyperparameters used in the difference-of-convex approximation.
+In our experiments, we use two additional models to serve as benchmark to the CMP models.
+The first model is the ``strict'' model that does not use cardinality minimization and imposes all the lines to operate within the normal zone for every time period.
+This model is stated as

+The second model is a ``relaxed'' model that disregards the thermal rating of the lines and imposes the lines to operate within their capacity limits for every time period.
+This model is stated as

+Since the CMP models (CMP-DC in \eqref{prob:aCMP} and CMP-MIP in \eqref{prob:mip}), the strict model \eqref{eq:strictModel}, and the relaxed model \eqref{eq:relaxedModel} adhere to the physical requirements and limitations, viz., \eqref{eq:operationalConstraints} and \eqref{eq:ramping}, their total operating costs are comparable.
+In our experiments, we use the direct-current approximation of power flows in the description of $\mathfrak{F}$ in \eqref{eq:operationalConstraints}.

+Before we present the results that compare the above models with the CMP formulation of SCED, we will present the steps undertaken to identify the hyperparameters used in the difference-of-convex approximation.